quantxt/qtcurate-sdk-python/README.md

 #### Mining Web URLs:

 Mining can be performed on a list of URLs.
-All parameters used in tagging files are applicable here.
 ```
-tag.mining_url()
+tag.search_rule("758345h-a0ff-45d0-b12a-2fb93af1a9ad")
+tag.urls(["url1", "url2"])
+tag.create()
 ```

 **Theia can process both static and dynamic web pages.
 However, a number of websites use mechanisms to block webpage scrapping.
 Theia built-in Web parser is not designed to bypass such blocking mechanisms**

 #### Mining Data Streams